AlacrisIO/alacrity/docs/paper.md

 understand that simply determining if an assignment exists does not entail that you know the values.)

-Given the low-computation complexity of Alacrity and the A-Normal Form of the intermediate language, representing Alacrity programs as SMT problems is simple: each variable definition in the intermediate language becomes a variable in the SMT problems of the appropriate sort and is constrained to be equal the right-hand side of the variable definition.
+Given the low-computational complexity of Alacrity and the A-Normal Form of the intermediate language, representing Alacrity programs as SMT problems is simple: each variable definition in the intermediate language becomes a variable in the SMT problems of the appropriate sort and is constrained to be equal the right-hand side of the variable definition.
 We extend the set of sorts and theories to deal